iltuoconsulenteit/DocCropper/README.md

 Licenses may also be entered from the web interface; the **Licenses** panel saves the values to `env/license.env` and applies them immediately.
+The running server exposes `/license/status` which returns the current license name, level, and a validity flag so you can verify the active edition after an update.

 - leave the value empty or set it to `FREE` for the basic demo
 - use `DEMO-FULL-DC` to unlock the **Demo Full** mode with all features but a